nyaruka/smartmin/README.md

 About Versions
 ==============

 Smartmin tries to stay in lock step with the latest Django versions.
-With each new Django LTS release we will release a new Smartmin major version and we will reserve major changes (possibly breaking backwards compatibility) for such releases.
-This includes updating to the latest version of Twitter Bootstrap.
+With each new major Django release we will release a new Smartmin major version and we will reserve major changes (possibly breaking backwards compatibility) for such releases.

-The latest version is the 3.* series which supports the Django 3.2 LTS and 2.2 LTS.
+The latest version is the 5.* series which supports the Django 5.0 and 4.2.

 About
 =====